North Haven railway station

 North Haven railway station is located on the Outer Harbor line.
 Situated in the north-western Adelaide suburb of North Haven, it is 20.5 kilometres from Adelaide station.

 History

 North Haven opened on 13 September 1981 replacing Yerlo railway station.

 Until just after Midlunga, the train line is double tracked.
-Osborne, North Haven and Outer Harbour are all serviced by a single track which means only one train is permitted in that section at the same time.
+Osborne, North Haven and Outer Harbour are all serviced by a single track which means only one train is permitted in this section at any one time.